dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 Thankful heart is not only the greatest of all the virtues but it the parent of all the other virtues. ~ Marcus Cicero

 We all have a lot to be thankful for and if we are not thankful for it then we are stupid.

+No amount of sophistication is going to allay the fact that all of your knowledge is about the past and all your decisions are about the future. ~ Ian E. Wilson (former Chairman of GE)

+Those who have knowledge don’t predict; those who predict don’t have knowledge. ~ Lao Tzu

+People can foresee the future only when it coincides with their own wishes, and the most grossly obvious facts can be ignored when they are unwelcome. ~ George Orwell

+Forecasts create the mirage that the future is knowable. ~ Peter Bernstein

+I never think of the future –it comes soon enough. ~ Albert Einstein

+The future you shall know when it has come; before then forget it. ~ Aeschylus

+Forecasts usually tell us more of the forecaster than of the future. ~ Warren Buffett

 Stories